 Inkjet vs Laser Printers

 Inkjet printers have the best results if quality is a priority.
-Laser printers have good outcomes with large volumes of text.
-If cost savings is the most important a supertank inkjet printer will have the best results.
+Laser printers are the better choice for large volumes.
+If cost savings is the most important a supertank inkjet printer is the best choice.

 Print volume shouldn’t steer you toward one type of printer or the other.
-Though it may help choose one model over another.
 Unless your volume exceeds 50,000 a month.
-Not many inkjet printers are designed to handle that volume.
+Then your better option will be a laser printer.
+Not many inkjet printers are designed to handle such high volumes.

-The intended use for a printer has the greatest impact on which printer to choose.
+The intended use for a printer has the greatest impact on which is the right printer to choose.

 The Copier Guy, aka Dave.
 I’ve worked on scanners, printers, copiers, and faxes over 23 years.
 When I’m not fixing them I’m writing about them.
 Although, I’m probably better at fixing them.
 I have certificates from Canon, Xerox, Ricoh, Kyocera, Lexmark, HP, and Konica Minolta.
 My experience includes other brands as well as several types of processes.
 If it uses paper I’ve probably worked on one.